Signs and Symptoms of a Gas Leak in Your House | Bill Howe

 If you suspect signs of a gas leak in any pressurized system, you can use dish soap, a little water, and a cloth rag to tell if a leak is present.
 First mix the soap and water together, power on the system, then use a rag to wipe down the pipe with the solution.
 If done correctly bubbles will form on the location of the leak.
 Oftentimes, leaks are so small that they are undetectable to your eyes or nose.

-The soap test is an easy way to use everyday, household items to test for a gas leak.
+The soap test is an easy way to use everyday household items to test for a gas leak.
 When identifying potential leaks, look for pipes that have signs of corrosion or a green discoloration.
 These are common indicators for a potential gas leak.

 Physical Signs of a Gas Leak

+How you physically feel can indicate a sign of a gas leak in your house.
+This is due to the lack of oxygen in your home when there’s a leak.
 Continual exposure to natural gas or carbon monoxide will produce physical symptoms and ailments.
 These symptoms include headache, fatigue, dizziness or nausea, and respiratory problems.
 The same symptoms may be displayed by your pets which is a good hint that something in the room is causing the ailments.

 A telltale difference between exposure to natural gas and carbon monoxide poisoning is when exposed to carbon monoxide poisoning, the individual’s face will flush with color, turning them bright red or pink.
 Natural gas causes your face to lose its color.